 II.
-Post-construction stormwater control is crucial for maintenance projects greater than 20,000 square feet in the public Right-of-Way.
+Post-construction stormwater control is crucial for projects greater than 20,000 square feet in the public Right-of-Way.

 We appreciate that DEP includes maintenance and development in the public Right-Of-Way (ROW) as a "covered development project" in the draft rule and updated NYC Stormwater Manual; however, this requirement would only apply to projects that are greater than one acre, in contrast to all other projects that are subject to such controls for a disturbance greater than 20,000 square feet.
 The relaxed threshold for ROW projects reduces opportunities for stormwater management on construction or reconstruction projects that would otherwise trigger the 20,000 square foot threshold post-construction stormwater control requirement.
+In Gowanus, this exception limits opportunities for stormwater management in public street ends which experience frequent flooding, many of which will be rebuilt as adjacent development projects are constructed.

 According to DEP, the public right of way "constitutes approximately 30% of the impervious cover in the city and generates significant stormwater runoff during rain events."
 This area creates a tremendous volume of polluted stormwater runoff and therefore represents an important opportunity to reshape the city's stormwater practices.
 Such stormwater controls are especially important at street ends abutting waterways, where the typically low-lying street ends could be used as "sponges" to retain, detain and treat polluted stormwater.
 Therefore, we urge DEP to revise this exception and adopt the 20,000 square foot threshold for road construction projects.
-If not, please explain why the stormwater management burden for public ROW projects is different from that of private development projects.